Lantty623/pie_ythons/README.md

     Step tracker application for mobile platforms that converts user steps to a step of an animal

 Lantty:

     Created conversion.py and test.py to test it
+    These py file was converted into java file

            conversion.java functions:
                 -- inches_to_cm